Skip to main content

 It is best practice to use a dynamic route when the page depends on external data or parameters.

-Most web applications use dynamic routes for any resource-specific page.
-Using a dynamic route is preferable to passing data using query parameters when the page strictly depends on the presence of that data, which is typically the case for resource-specific pages.
+Most web applications utilize dynamic routes for resource-specific pages.
+Using a dynamic route is preferable to passing data using query parameters when the page strictly depends on the presence of that data.
+This is typically the case for resource-specific pages.

 Handling the root route

 Most web applications have their root or home page at the / route.
-For example, when I visit ChatGPT, the URL is https://chatgpt.com/.
+For example, visiting ChatGPT is done via https://chatgpt.com/.

-We recommend that applications in Superblocks follow this convention, such the / route is mapped to the main entry point of your application.
+We recommend that applications in Superblocks follow this convention, mapping the / route to the main entry point of your application.
 By default, this route is mapped to the initial page of your app.

-If you wish to move this route to another page, you can delete it from one page and recreate it on the other page.
-You can also add additional routes to your home page - for example, you may want both / and /home as routes for the root page of your application.
+To move this route to another page, delete it from the current page and recreate it on the desired page.
+Additionally, you can add mutliple routes to the home page of an application; for instance, both / and /home can serve as routes for the root page of your application.

 Route best practices